kiran-sumant/ObsidianKM/Academic/Academic notes/CPC Seminar 2024-06-20.md

 Lipid variability comes mainly from glycerophospholipids.
 40 common fatty acids building blocks.

-with ESI-MS gives m/z but lipids vaiability means like 16+ lipids for a single mass entry with very slight different m/z. **multiple isomeric components across lipids**
+with ESI-MS gives m/z but lipids variability means like 16+ lipids for a single mass entry with very slight different m/z. **multiple isomeric components across lipids**

 ESI-CID lipid isomer resolution: can still have same combo of fatty acids in a different structural configuration that gives the same fragments.